 The word Show in Problem 11765 is interpreted here as Prove, so it is required to have a preliminary discussion on what constitutes a mathematical proof.
-A search in the literature reveals a large variety of documents involving a discussion on this topic.
-For instance, lecture notes for an Introduction to mathematical arguments by Michael Hutchings, begins with the following statement: A mathematical proof is an argument which convinces other people that something is true.
+A search in the literature produces a large variety of documents involving a discussion on this topic.
+For instance, some lecture notes for an Introduction to mathematical arguments by Michael Hutchings, begins with the following statement: A mathematical proof is an argument which convinces other people that something is true.
 A colloquial mathematical joke on this topic is: 'You only need to convince three people: one editor and two referees'.
 Henry McKean [11, p.
 104] provides a quote attributed to Mark Kac: 'A demonstration is to convince a reasonable man, a proof is to convince an unreasonable man'.
 Under this point of view, most of the arguments presented here fall under the category of demonstrations.
-The reader will find in [2] and [17] some discussions on the role of computers in proofs, [7] and [8] describe the role of proof in Mathematics and Physics, [14] describes the role of proofs in the classroom environment.
+The reader will find in [2] and [17] some discussions on the role of computers in proofs, [7] and [8] describe the role of proof in Mathematics and Physics, [14] describes the role of proof in the progress in Mathematics and [5] presents an analysis on the role of proofs in the classroom.

-2 The first proof: a Mathematica evaluation
+2. The first proof: A Mathematica evaluation